-When a would-be paddle boarder first proclaims to anyone that will listen, "I think I'm going to buy a SUP, you could bet your house the next question is nearly always...
+When a would-be paddle boarder first proclaims to anyone, "I think I'm going to buy a SUP,” you could bet the next question is nearly always...

-For the purpose of this post, we are going to point out some of reasons we at Honu decided to focus solely on inflatable boards, after making them for more than 15 years!
-That's right, up until the 2020/21 season, Honu was known for their affordable composite (fiberglass) boards.
-But the post isn't about us, it's about the boards.
-So read on if you would like to get a better understanding about why you might chose an inflatable board.
+For the purpose of this post, we are going to point out some of the reasons why we at Honu decided to focus solely on inflatable boards, after making fiberglass boards (hardboards) for more than 15 years!
+That's right, up until the 2020/21 season, Honu was known for their affordable hardboard SUP’s.
+But this post isn't about us, it's about the boards.
+So read on if you would like to get a better understanding about why you might choose an inflatable board.

 Because you can deflate them and pack them away in a matter of minutes, inflatable boards are easy to store in your garage or even the bedroom closet.
 They are also much easier to carry when you go camping, traveling, or walking down to the beach.

 The exciting opportunity this presents isn't always apparent to the beginner.
 But as you gain confidence and a sense of adventure with your board, it starts to become clear.
 With many people living in highly populated areas, the beaches and river spots are very busy, meaning you are always fighting for a little water to call your own.
 With an inflatable board, you can easily pack it in the boot of your car and drive to a secluded location.